-The standard behavior of the TNC while positioning rotary axes whose display has been reduced to values less than 360° depends on Machine Parameter 7682.
-MP7682 sets whether the TNC should consider the difference between nominal and actual position, or whether the TNC should always (even without M126) choose the shortest path to the programmed position.
-Examples:
+The behavior of the TNC while positioning rotary axes whose display has been reduced to values less than 360° depends on Bit 2 of Machine Parameter 7682.
+MP7682 sets whether the TNC should consider the difference between nominal and actual position, or whether the TNC should always choose the shortest path to the programmed position or only when M126 is programmed.
+Examples of when the TNC should traverse the rotary axis always along the number line: